Referred pain examples, Causes of neuropathic pain and Pain control mechanisms

 The suggested mechanism is as follows:

-1. Pain is referred to a structure, which is developed from the same dermatome from which the pain-producing structure is developed, This is called dermatomal rule i.e. when pain is referred, it is usually to a structure that developed from the same embryonic segment or dermatome as the structure in which the pain originates.
+1. Pain refers to a structure, which is developed from the same dermatome from which the pain-producing structure is developed, This is called dermatomal rule i.e. when pain is referred, it is usually to a structure that developed from the same embryonic segment or dermatome as the structure in which the pain originates.

 For example, the heart and the arm have the same segmental origin, and the testicle migrated with its nerve supply from the primitive urogenital ridge from which the kidney and ureter also developed, The dermatome includes all the structures or parts of the body which are innervated by afferent nerve fibers of one dorsal root.